mparsley1/eo-docs/README.md

     eo-custom-scripts   latest         9fb59b602664   2 days ago      1.44GB
     websockets-server   latest         5ea2a8fbc8fd   2 days ago      408MB

+### Supplying credentials to the container

+When running the containers on the deployment or production machines, the credentials stored in the eo-custom-scripts and eo-processors images.
+The Ansible Playbook inserts the credentials into the config files (credentials/config_eo_service.yml) of each of these packages, before building the images.
+There is therefore not need to supply the credentials when running the container.

+If the images are built without using the Playbook, the credentials files in (*credentials/config_eo_service.yml*) in the eo-custom-scripts and eo-processors repository is copied across to the image, and these files do *not* contain the credentials.
+However, the credentials can be passed in as enviroment variables when the container is run, using the "--env-file" option.

+The file */home/eouser/env_file* created by the Ansible Playbook on the host machines.
+When building an running the code in eo-custom-scripts and eo-processors, indepentantly of the Playbook, create a file named env-file and add the following:

+        PATH='/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin'
+        SH_INSTANCE_ID=''
+        SH_CLIENT_ID=''
+        SH_CLIENT_SECRET=''
+        WEBAPIKEY=''
+        JUPYTER_NOTEBOOK_PASS=''
+        CREODIAS_USERNAME=''
+        CREODIAS_PASSWORD=''
+        SERVICE=''
+        S3_ENDPOINT_URL_LOCAL=''
+        S3_ENDPOINT_URL_EXT=''
+        S3_AWS_ACCESS_KEY_ID=''
+        S3_AWS_SECRET_ACCESS_KEY=''
+        CONFIG=''
+        BUCKET='' # Nane of bucket on S3

+Add the appropriate credentials to this file.

+### Running the container

 Both eo-processors and eo-custom-scripts provide CLIs with which to run the processing, as shown in the following examples:

     docker run --env-file=/home/eouser/env_file eo-custom-scripts copernicus_services global_surface_water_change "POLYGON((-6.3777351379394 52.344188690186, -6.3780784606933 52.357234954835, -6.3552474975585 52.357749938966, -6.3561058044433 52.345218658448, -6.3777351379394 52.344188690186))" 2015-01-01 2020-12-31
     docker run --env-file=/home/eouser/env_file eo-processors ndvi_satpy S2_MSI_L1C "POLYGON((-6.485367 52.328206, -6.326752 52.328206, -6.326752 52.416241, -6.485367 52.416241, -6.485367 52.328206))" 2021-01-09 2021-02-01 --cloud_cover=90

+In this case the container is called with the environment file.

 Alternatively, an alias is set in the .bashrc of the VM: